-- Accounting for depreciation, carrying costs, or operations of real estate projects being accounted for as held for sale. - "Initial direct costs" (as defined in FASB Statement no. 17, Accounting for Leases-Initial Direct Costs) of sales-type, operating, and other types of leases, the accounting for which is prescribed in FASB Statement no. 13. - Costs directly related to manufacturing, merchandising, or service activities ("commercial activities") as distinguished from real estate activities. - Real estate rental activity in which the predominant rental period is less than one month.

-This statement does not modify the accounting methods for retail land sale companies as prescribed in the AICPA industry accounting guide, Accounting for Retail Land Sales.

-In the absence of contrary evidence, the representations of the owners of a real estate project concerning whether the project is held for sale or held for rental should govern the accounting for the project under the provisions of this statement.
+- 1. The Accounting Standards Division has noted that diverse practices are followed in accounting for both costs to sell and costs to rent real estate projects.
+It has also noted that diverse practices are followed in accounting for costs and revenues during the initial operating period of a rental project, before occupancy stabilizes (sometimes referred to as the "rent-up" period).
+The Division believes that narrowing the range of those practices is desirable.
+This Statement of Position sets forth the Division's recommendations on accounting for costs to sell and costs to rent real estate projects and for initial rental operations of such projects. - 2.
+This Statement does not apply to "initial direct costs" of sales-type, operating, and other types of leases the accounting for which is prescribed in Statement of Financial Accounting Standards No. 13, Accounting for Leases.
+The recommendations in this Statement do not apply to costs directly related to manufacturing, merchandising, or service activities ("commercial activities") as distinguished from real estate activities.
+This Statement does not apply to real estate rental activity in which the predominant rental period is less than one month.
+This Statement does not modify the accounting methods for retail land sale companies as prescribed in the AICPA Industry Accounting Guide, Accounting for Retail Land Sales. - 3.
+In the absence of contrary evidence, the representations of the owners of a real estate project as to whether the project is held for sale or held for rental should govern the accounting for the project under the provisions of this Statement.
 If the owners represent that a portion of a real estate project will be held for sale and a portion will be held for rental, the costs of the project should be allocated to the two portions, each of which should be accounted for as a separate project.
 An example of such a project would be a building with commercial facilities held for rental on its lower floors and condominium units held for sale on its upper floors.
-If any portion of a real estate project that the owners represented as being held for sale is rented and the rental is not clearly incidental or temporary, the unsold portion of the project should be accounted for as being held for rental.
+If any portion of a real estate project that the owners represented as being held for sale is rented and the rental is not clearly incidental and temporary, the unsold portion of the project should be accounted for as being held for rental.